1. What is an OIB?

 1) Non-EU nationals would have to purchase the property within a company (registered for tourism rentals)

 2) Buy the property as a private person and set up a ‘tourism management’ company in Croatia once you decide to let the property

 3) Buy the property as a private person and sign a contract with a Croatian tourist management agency and in return pay an agreed amount for the season.

-25. Can the Property Purchase price be paid in EUROs or other foreign currency?
+25. Can the Property Purchase price be paid only in EUROs or other foreign currency?

-The Croatian Kuna joined ERM-2 on 10 July 2020 and is aiming to introduce the Euro in 2023, January the 1st.
+The Croatian Kuna joined ERM-2 on 10 July 2020 and Croatia introduced the Euro in 2023, January the 1st.

 26. What is Tourist Rental Tax?

 This is the tax on income from tourist rentals.
 It depends on property owner`s citizenship and if the person is registered in the VAT system in their own country.
 For more details please contact us and we will put you in touch with tax and accounting experts.